America lost a true patriot today as former Secretary of State and 4-star general Colin Powell has passed away at the age of 84.

 A Social Progressive

 Politically, Powell was a centrist and socially, he was a liberal.
 Powell supported Democratic presidential candidates Barack Obama, Hillary Clinton, and Joe Biden despite considering himself to be a Republican for most of his life.
-After the January 6 riot at the Capitol, Powell called on President Trump to resign, claimed that Republicans incited violence, and stated he no longer considered himself a Republican.

 His passing garnered numerous condolences and statements of admiration from political leaders, past and present.